KushGrandhi/Agentic_Scrapping/README.md

 ## Overview

+Part of cold emailing is to find people from a certain company or certain experience and doing this repetedly is very annoying, i built this tool to just automate the whole process.
+Feel free to check it out!

 This project utilizes AI agents powered by the `agno` library and Google Gemini, combined with Selenium browser automation, to search for LinkedIn profiles based on user input, scrape profile information and save the results to a CSV file.

 The system uses a chatbot interface to interact with the user, understand their search requirements (including LinkedIn Boolean search syntax), delegate the search task to a specialized agent, and then delegate the writing task to another agent.